Joel Doe v. Boyertown Area School District

 This case is about respecting transgender students for who they are and is a part of the growing legislative and legal momentum against restricting restroom access for transgender Americans.

 The transgender-inclusive policy in the case is being defended by the ACLU of Pennsylvania.
 The anti-LGBTQ Alliance Defending Freedom brought the case.

 A formal ruling from the 3rd Circuit, sitting en banc, upholding transgender protections was filed on June 18, 2018.
 The 3rd Circuit denied en banc rehearing while the original panel issued a revised ruling.
 The core of the decision – that transgender-inclusive policies in schools do not violate anyone’s privacy – remains.

 A petition for cert. is now pending before the United States Supreme Court.
-The petition is fully briefed and will be conferenced on by the Justices on February 22, 2019.
+The petition is fully briefed and has been distributed for conference by the Justices multiple times, beginning in February 2019.

 - August 26, 2017: U.S. District Court Judge Edward G. Smith denies the Alliance Defending Freedom’s motion for preliminary injunction, following several months of legal proceedings and hearings on the case.

 - September 26, 2017: Alliance Defending Freedom announces it will appeal the ruling to the 3rd Circuit Court of Appeals.

 - May 24, 2018: The U.S. Court of Appeals for the 3rd Circuit hears oral argument in the case in Philadelphia.
 The panel of judges takes only 30 minutes to rule and unanimously decides in favor of the district, upholding their transgender-inclusive bathroom policy.